 We will always carry anger and hurt in our hearts as long as we have expectations of other people and life conditions we can’t control.
 But that built-up resentment only ends up hurting you.
 As Nelson Mandela said, “Resentment is like drinking a poison and then waiting for the other person to die.”
-Forgiveness is understanding that the only person you hurt when you’re upset – no matter how justified it may be – is yourself.
+The power of forgiveness is one of the greatest gifts of life.
+Through it, you’ll understand that the only person you hurt when you’re upset – no matter how justified it may be – is yourself.

 Sarah Foley remembers the accident: She was steering her four-wheeler around a curve when she saw her boyfriend’s identical vehicle heading right toward her.
 She jerked the wheel to the side.
 The ensuing accident left her paralyzed from the waist down.